mbaah80/deelhometest/questions.md

       }
     }

 8. setState takes in two arguments.
-The first parameter is the state object and the second parameter is a callback function.
-The callback function is called after the state has been updated.
    - setState is  asynchronous because it is not guaranteed that the state will be updated immediately after the setState function is called.

-9. Migrating a class component to a function component in React is a simple process.
-You can use the useState hook to manage state and useEffect hook to manage side effects.
+9. Migrating a class component to a function component steps.
    - Identify the component that needs to be migrated and its corresponding file.
    - Identify the state and side effects in the component.
    - Remove the render() method and the constructor.